Meet the Team..

 Restoration Engineer

-Rod, a founding member of the company, already had a passionate involvement in stationary engines, steam traction engines, classic commercials, and agricultural machinery.
-He is a qualified engineer and his long-established love of veteran and vintage cars led to the formation of Henal Engineering in 2005.
+Rod, a founding member of the company, has always been deeply passionate about stationary engines, steam traction engines, classic commercial vehicles, and agricultural machinery.
+A qualified engineer, his enduring love for veteran and vintage cars began in the late 1980s and became his full-time focus by 1990, ultimately leading to the formation of Henal Engineering in 2005.

-After more than 15 years Rod still uses his skills to maintain and rebuild these early pioneering vehicles with Autohistoric.
+With over 35 years of hands-on experience, Rod continues to apply his exceptional skills in maintaining and rebuilding these early pioneering vehicles with Autohistoric.

 Work with us...